Regulatory Agent 2

 EDUCATION and/or EXPERIENCE:

-Bachelor Degree in Law and Justice or similar with 1 year in enforcement or surveillance OR Associates Degree in Law and Justice or similar with 3 years in enforcement or surveillance OR High School Diploma/GED and five years’ experience in Tribal Gaming with a minimum of 2 years in enforcement or surveillance.
+Master’s Degree OR Bachelor Degree in Law and Justice or similar with 2 years in enforcement or surveillance OR Associates Degree in Law and Justice or similar with 4 years in enforcement or surveillance OR High School Diploma/GED and 6 years’ experience in Tribal Gaming with a minimum of 2 years in enforcement or surveillance.

 Ability to read and interpret documents such as safety rules, operation and maintenance instructions, and procedure manuals.
 Ability to write routine reports and correspondence.
 Ability to speak effectively before groups of customers or employees of organization.